 Early search engine ranking algorithms relied heavily on keyword content of pages for ranking purposes.
 However this meant that webpage designers could cheat the system and resort to "keyword stuffing" to increase rank.
 Page ranking algorithms are now more sophisticated and rely on many factors such as the quality and relevance of inbound or back links.

-A good hub title with relevant keywords improves the chances of your hub showing up in Google searches.
-However even if it doesn't, If you pick a catchy hub title, a searcher may be curious and more likely to click on the link.
+A good title with relevant keywords improves the chances of your page showing up in Google searches.
+However even if it doesn't, If you pick a catchy page title, a searcher may be curious and more likely to click on the link.
+Be honest with your readers, so don't use a tempting or sensational title which has nothing to do with the content on the page (known as "clickbait").
 Now unfortunately popular titles such as "How to make money fast" or "How to lose weight" are going to face lots of competition.
 You can use Google Adwords to try out different titles and see which keywords are searched for most frequently but for which there is low competition.

 Use Lots of Relevant Keywords to Generate Organic Traffic

 Write material with rich keyword content, however don't overdo it.
 Excessive use of keywords, or repeating them and using them out of context to try to improve ranking, known as "keyword stuffing", is frowned upon by Google and can actually harm ranking.
 Its better to write naturally, while trying to include as many keywords which are relevant to the context of the webpage.

 While visitors can reach your page after being referred from another webpage, there's a greater potential of generating traffic from users searching for information on Google, Bing or other search engines.
 This is known as "organic" traffic.
 So try and think of as many relevant keywords as possible.
 Use them in a natural way, and work them into your article.
 If you are familiar with Google Analytics, you can check which words were used to find your webpage and add any keywords or phrases which were used as part of the search term, but which were missing from the text of your page.